Renormalization Group in Six-derivative Quantum Gravity: Power counting and gauge-fixing-independence of divergences

-{iii)} \ The power counting (\r{1}) shows that the classical action and the divergences have different numbers of derivatives of the metric.
-This feature implies that the theory is super-renormalizable, but also results in the universality of quantum corrections that we mentioned in the introduction.
-According to the general statements about gauge-fixing and parametrization dependence of the effective action (see, e.g., \cite{VLT82} for a general proof and \cite{book} for the reduced simplified version valid for the one-loop approximation), both kinds of dependencies disappear on the mass-shell.
+{iii}. \ The power counting (\r{1}) shows that the classical action and the divergences have different numbers of derivatives of the metric.
+This feature implies that the theory is super-renormalizable, but also results in the universality of quantum corrections that we mentioned in the Introduction.
+According to the general statements about gauge-fixing and parametrization dependence of the effective action (see, e.g., \cite{VLT82} for a general proof and \cite{book} for the reduced simplified version valid for the one-loop approximation), both kinds of dependencies disappear on the mass shell.
 If we describe the ambiguity in gauge and parametrization by the parameters $\al_i$ and use the logic of \cite{frts82} (and, more explicitly, in \cite{a,JQG}), then the difference between the effective actions $\Gamma$ for the two choices of these parameters, namely $\al_i$ and $\al_i^{0}$, can be written as follows:

-where $\,f_{\mu\nu}=f_{\mu\nu}(g_{\kappa\lambda},\al_i,\al_i^{0})\,$ is an unknown function of the metric and parameters $\al_i$ and $\al_i^0$, and
+where $\,f_{\mu\nu}=f_{\mu\nu}(g_{\kappa\lambda},\al_i,\al_i^{0})\,$ is an unknown function of the metric and parameters $\al_i$ and $\al_i^0$ and

 If we are interested in the divergent part of the effective action, $\,f_{\mu\nu}\,$ is a local expression which is at least of the first order in the loop expansion parameter $\hbar$.
-Thus the dimension of the {\it r.h.s.} of (\r{2}) is at least equal to the dimension of $\,\vp^{\mu\nu}$.
+Thus the dimension of the right-hand side of (\r{2}) is at least equal to the dimension of $\,\vp^{\mu\nu}$.
 Furthermore, the equations of motion $\,\vp^{\mu\nu}\,$ can be expanded into a power series in $\hbar$.
 At the lowest level of this expansion, one meets classical equations of motion, hence $\,\vp^{\mu\nu}$ is at least of the sixth order in the metric derivatives.
-At the same time, according to the power counting (\r{1}), the divergent part of the {\it l.h.s.} of (\r{2}) contains only four derivatives of the metric.
-Therefore, the divergent parts of the both sides of the equation (\r{2}) vanish implying that $f_{\mu\nu}^{\rm div}=0$.
-The conclusion is that the {\it r.h.s.} of (\r{2}) is a finite expression, and, hence, the divergent part of the effective action $\Ga$ does not depend on the gauge-fixing or parametrization ambiguities.
+At the same time, according to the power counting (\r{1}), the divergent part of the left-hand side of (\r{2}) contains only four derivatives of the metric.
+Therefore, the divergent parts of the both sides of Eq. (\r{2}) vanish implying that $f_{\mu\nu}^{\rm div}=0$.
+The conclusion is that the right-hand side of (\r{2}) is a finite expression and, hence, the divergent part of the effective action $\Ga$ does not depend on the gauge-fixing or parametrization ambiguities.

 All in all, we have shown that the beta functions of the theory (\ref{L}) are defined in a universal way, that means they are free of ambiguities which are typical for QG based on Einsteinian general relativity or on the \RN \ four-derivative theory of gravity.
 As it was already mentioned above, the derivation of zero- and two-derivative divergences has been previously done in Refs. \cite{highderi} and \cite{SRQG-beta}.
 In what follows we will complete the set of beta functions for the theory (\ref{L}) by deriving the exact beta functions for the four-derivative coefficients $\,\theta_C$, $\,\th_R$ and $\, \th_{\rm GB}\,$.
 Without loss of generality the calculation will be performed for the reduced model (\r{6red}).